PoCInnovation/Workshops/software/17.Kubernetes/README.md

 That's because, for now, the `mongo-deployment` and the `server-deployment` are isolated from one another.
 They cannot comunicate.

 This is where [Kubernetes services](https://kubernetes.io/docs/concepts/services-networking/service/) come into play.
-A service allows Kubernetes object to expose themselves to other objects.
+A service allows a Kubernetes object to expose itself to other objects.

 Your job is to create a service for the `mongo-deployment` so it's accessible by other objects.